 From the shadowy pool halls of our youth, something unexpected happened to what many of us thought was a secret pleasure – it exploded internationally.
 Snooker and all its associated variants have tended to be dominated by Brits – or at least members of the extended Commonwealth – but in recent years, the game has grown in popularity in China, Iran, Brazil, Poland and Thailand.
 These days – despite Englishmen making up the lion’s share of the field, snooker is truly international.

 So who’s in with a shot in 2019 and 2020?
-Judd Trump won both the Masters and the World Championship title in 2017-18, with Ronnie O’Sullivan taking out the UK Champs.
+Judd Trump won both the Masters and the World Championship title in 2018-19, with Ding Junhui taking out the UK Champs in December 2020.
 Internationally, China’s Luo Honghao and Poland’s Adam Stefanow are two of the most successful – with both blazing a trail for the sport in their home countries.
 That said, with most of the events taking place in the UK, there’s a serious home ground advantage for anyone from the British Isles.

 Compare Now TV Plans